-For a successful project, there are some best practices to implement a good project monitoring & controlling.
-Because monitoring and controlling activities check if there are deviations from the expected results of the project.
+For a successful project, there are some best practices to implement good project monitoring & controlling.
+Because monitoring and controlling activities check if there are deviations from the expected results of the project progress.
 So what kind of activities should be done during this important phase?
-In this article, we will list the project monitoring and controlling process group best practices one-by-one.
+In this article, we will list the project monitoring and controlling process group best practices one by one.

 Attend our 100% Online & Self-Paced One-Hour Free PMP Training.

 Note that, project management processes are documented and controlled with the help of project management templates.
 You can see sample free project management templates to have an idea of how they work.